 Roger Penrose is well known for his collaborations with Stephen Hawking studying black holes.
 Perhaps being a cosmologist made him interested in the work of Kepler.
 And perhaps that led him to thinking about tilings with pentagons.
 In any case, he ended up discovering a some remarkable things about tiling.
 In particular, he discovered Penrose tiles.
+He described three such tilings, called P1, P2, and P3.
+P3 tiles are shown below.

 Amazingly, Penrose’s tilings ended up being useful in explaining physical phenomena that was discovered after Penrose discovered the tiles.
 You can read more about applications to crystallography, as well as the notion of inflation in the article Penrose Tiles talk across the Miles.